lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/bulkfluids/lennardjones.rst

     advanced operations.

-    Let us create the atoms of type 1 and 2 in two separate regions, respectively.
+    Let us create the atoms of type 1 and 2 in two separate regions, respectively, instead of creating them both randomly within the entire space as we did previously.
 Create a new input script, and call it input2.lammps.
-Similarly to what has been done in the previous part, copy the following lines into the input script:
+Similarly to what has been done previously, copy the following lines into the input script:

 ..  code-block:: lammps